I am certified in the following modalities:

 There is a $20 fee for late cancellations (less than 24 hours) and no-shows.

-I understand that life happens – you get busy, you get late, you forget… But please note that the industry standard is to charge the full cost of the session for a late cancellation or no-show.
-There is planning, preparing and scheduling that goes into every session and a late cancellation means lost time and business since that slot cannot be offered to another person.
+Please note that the industry standard is to charge the full cost of the session for a late cancellation or no-show.
+There is planning, preparing and scheduling that goes into every session and a late cancellation means lost time and business.

 © 2015 Maithili Women's Therapeutic Massage and Bodywork.
 All Rights Reserved.